-We accept well-written articles of 1,000 – 2,000 words or less (we’re flexible on actual word count – these are guidelines), and interviews of 2,000 words or less.
+We accept well-written articles of 1,000 – 2,000 words more or less (we’re very flexible on actual word count – these are guidelines), and interviews of 2,000 words or so.
 Please read past issues to understand the overall tenor of the publication, to determine what topics have been recently covered, and whether or not your article will be a good fit for the magazine.

 Please format your work using the following guidelines: